Icebane1331/CyberSecurity_MK/Homework_week_11/SubmissionFile.md

 - What is the status of `http`, `https`, `smtp` and `pop3`?

-        Added to appropriate zones but only temporaly active
+        Added to appropriate zones but only temporarily active

 #### Add your adversaries to the Drop Zone.